-Form 1041-T- Allocation of Estimated Tax Payments to Beneficiaries is primarily used by a Trust to elect under section 643(g) to have any part of its estimated tax payments (but not income tax withheld) treated as if it were made by a beneficiary or beneficiaries.
-The fiduciary files Form 1041-T to make this election, and once made, the election is irrevocable.
-A Form 1041-T can also be used by a decedent’s estate but only in its final year.
+Form 1041-T, Allocation of Estimated Tax Payments to Beneficiaries is primarily used by a trust to elect under section 643(g) to have any part of its estimated tax payments treated as if it were made by a beneficiary or beneficiaries.
+The fiduciary files Form 1041-T to make this election, and once made the election is irrevocable.
+This election can also be made by a decedent’s estate but only in its final year.

-This Form 1041-T must be filed by the sixty-fifth (65th) day following the tax year in which the return was due.
-It should be noted that filing Form 1041-T with the tax return is permitted, but it does not change the due date for filing the Form 1041-T. Accordingly, if the Form 1041-T is filed with the tax return (Form 1041), the tax return would need to be filed by the sixty-fifth (65th) day following the tax year in which the return was due in order for the allocation of estimated payments to be consider timely to the beneficiaries.
+Form 1041-T must be filed by the 65th day following the tax year in which the return was due.
+Form 1041-T can be included with the estate's or trust's income tax return, but doing so doesn't change its filing due date.
+Thus, if you're filing Form 1041-T with Form 1041, both must be filed by the 65th day following the tax year in which the return was due in order for the allocation of estimated payments to be considered timely to the beneficiaries.

-To report on the tax return (Form 1041) that a 1041-T has been filed (either separately or with the tax return) from the main menu of the tax return (Form 1041) select,
+To report on Form 1041 that a 1041-T is being filed with the tax return or has been filed separately, from the Main Menu of the tax return (Form 1041) select:

 - Heading Information